-On May 14, 2008, Warner/Chappell Music, Inc., a wholly owned subsidiary of WMG Acquisition Corp., and David H. Johnson, the Chairman and CEO of Warner/Chappell Music, entered into a new employment agreement.
-The new employment agreement, among other things, includes the following: (1) a term of employment from July 1, 2008 until June 30, 2011, (2) an annual base salary of \$700,000, which is unchanged from his prior agreement, (3) a target bonus of \$800,000, which is also unchanged from his prior agreement, and, (4) in addition to his entitlement to paid vacation time and continued eligibility to participate in or receive benefits under any employee benefit plan, program or arrangement currently available to other executives of Warner/Chappell, Mr. Johnson will be entitled to continue to receive automobile and financial advisory services allowances consistent with his prior agreement.
+On May 14, 2008, David H. Johnson, the Chairman and CEO of Warner/Chappell Music, entered into a new employment agreement.
+The new employment agreement, among other things, includes the following:

+- (1) a term of employment from July 1, 2008 until June 30, 2011, - (2) an annual base salary of \$700,000, which is unchanged from his prior agreement, - (3) a target bonus of \$800,000, which is also unchanged from his prior agreement, and

+(4) in addition to his entitlement to paid vacation time and continued eligibility to participate in or receive benefits under any employee benefit plan, program or arrangement currently available to other executives of Warner/Chappell, Mr. Johnson will be entitled to continue to receive automobile and financial advisory services allowances consistent with his prior agreement.

 The employment agreement also provided for the grant of 100,000 options to Mr. Johnson as described below under "Fiscal 2008 Equity Grants."

-Consistent with Mr. Johnson's prior agreement, in the event the Company terminates his employment agreement for any reason other than for "cause" or if Mr. Johnson terminates his employment for "good reason," each as defined in the agreement, Mr. Johnson will be entitled to severance benefits equal to one year of his base salary and target bonus and a pro-rated portion of the target annual bonus for the year of termination.
+Consistent with Mr. Johnson's prior agreement, in the event we terminate his employment agreement for any reason other than for "cause" or if Mr. Johnson terminates his employment for "good reason," each as defined in the agreement, Mr. Johnson will be entitled to severance benefits equal to one year of his base salary and target bonus and a pro-rated portion of the target annual bonus for the year of termination.
 In the event of non-renewal of his agreement, Mr. Johnson would receive a payment equal to one year of his base salary.